 Kia UK Ltd has an absolute commitment to full compliance with all relevant laws, rules, regulations and disclosure requirements.
 Governance of the Company, and therefore tax risk management and policies, sits with the Board of Directors and is safeguarded by a robust internal control system.

 Tax risks are actively identified and assessed on an ongoing basis, utilising the skills and experience within the tax department, as well as external tax advisors.
 Commercial changes within the business will be scrutinised by the Finance Director and the tax department for associated risks.
 Any tax risks identified are reviewed by the Finance Director and are reported to the Board of Directors to be evaluated.

-Where any tax risks will have an impact further than just the UK, these will be reported to Kia Motors Europe GmbH, based in Germany, as well as the Kia Motors Corporation group in Korea for further assessment and evaluation.
+Where any tax risks will have an impact further than just the UK, these will be reported to Kia Europe GmbH, based in Germany, as well as the Kia Corporation group in Korea for further assessment and evaluation.